coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Simple factorization rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Coq extensible parsing is performed by *Camlp5* which is essentially a LL1
+Coq extensible :term:`parsing` is performed by *Camlp5* which is essentially a LL1
 parser: it decides which notation to parse by looking at tokens from left to right.
 Hence, some care has to be taken not to hide already existing rules by new
 rules.
 Indeed notations with a common prefix but different levels can